(This post contains affiliate links. Read my full disclosure.)

 Finally, note the procedure that you’ll use for managing changes.
 This could be as simple as “This project will follow the standard process for change control.”
-If your business already has a change management procedure then just reference that.
-Don’t bother to copy it all out.
+If your business already has a

 With everything here, only bother to do what you need.
 “Plan” does not have to mean pages and pages.
-A longer document does not make you look more clever or organised.
+A longer document does not make you look more clever or organized.
 It just raises the likelihood that no one will read it except you.